better-internet/radworks-docs/docs/governance/get-started.md

 ## Voting 🗳️

-Voting requires Radicle (RAD) tokens, which you can [obtain here](governance/obtain-rad.md).
-One RAD token is equal to one vote and all voting rounds require a minimum participation threshold of 4M RAD (4% of total RAD supply).
+Voting requires Radicle ($RAD) tokens, which you can [obtain here](governance/obtain-rad.md).
+One $RAD token is equal to one vote and all voting rounds require a minimum participation threshold of 4M $RAD (4% of total $RAD supply).
 Proposals are passed by obtaining a majority "in-favor" votes.

 **Voting takes place both on- and off-chain.**